 - In All the Good: A Wesleyan Way of Christmas, Laceye Warner and a group of diverse Wesleyan scholars take small groups and churches on an Advent journey guided by the practices in John Wesley’s means of grace.

-Amplify’s Advent webinar series from last year has been archived and can now be watched for free.
+Amplify’s Advent webinar series from last year was also archived and can be watched for free.
 The Promise of Advent was hosted by Rev. Adam Hamilton and a diverse group of church leaders.
 It includes the following sessions:

 - Worship, Music, and Ritual: Reimagining Advent Church Services